 It does not matter if you are selling more of a digital product, such as digital marketing or financial services, you should still try to include human faces and people in some of your images, whether they are of you, your customers, or employees.

-Rather than Over-Promote, Build Facebook Relationships and Offer Value
+Instead of Over-promotion, Build Relationships and Offer Value with Facebook Marketing

 Users of social media use them to stay in touch with family and friends, as well as to entertain themselves.
 They don’t use them to get hard sales pitches from companies; they use them to interact with others.
 Even those who “like” or “follow” brands on social media do so ad hoc (consider the number of people you follow) and most won’t care to see every single post you make.